INSTRUCTIONS FOR AUTHORS

 References should appear in text in following manner:

-When referring to a general argument of a paper: The difficulties in assessing the external impact of CSR (Barth et. al., 2007) rise questions regarding which actions are relevant in considering social responsibility and also which are the more profitable investments for companies as well as for society as a whole (Knox and Maklan, 2004).
+When referring to a general argument of a paper: The difficulties in assessing the external impact of CSR (Barth, Wolff and Schmitt, 2007) rise questions regarding which actions are relevant in considering social responsibility and also which are the more profitable investments for companies as well as for society as a whole (Knox and Maklan, 2004).

 In the reference list papers should appear as follows: